tehila99/matzpen-project/README.md

 ## 📋 Overview | סקירה

-Project Compass is a complete data science pipeline that:
+Project Matzpen is a complete data science pipeline that:
 - ✅ Cleans and preprocesses 10,000 raw Hebrew intelligence reports
 - 📊 Provides an interactive Plotly Dash dashboard for data exploration
 - 🎯 Extracts geographic coordinates using NLP-based anchor word patterns